IKE Platform

 mvn ws:release-draft

-ws:release-publish — execute the coordinated release
+ws:release-publish — execute the reactor-pass release cycle

-mvn ws:release-publish
+mvn ws:release-publish -Dcycle=my-cycle-1

 ws:post-release — bump to next development version